Our site is in Beta Live, we welcome your feedback to help us improve the site.

 Members' Code of Conduct - Complaints Process

 The Standards Committee has agreed a set of Arrangements for dealing with standards allegations against members under the Localism Act 2011.
-These Arrangements explain how you may make a complaint that an elected (or co-opted) member of the Council, or of a Parish Council in its area, has failed to comply with the relevant authority's Code of Conduct, and how the Council will deal with your complaint.
+These Arrangements explain how you can make a complaint that an elected (or co-opted) member of the Council, or of a Parish Council in its area, has failed to comply with the relevant authority's Code of Conduct, and how the Council will deal with your complaint.

 The Council is required to have such arrangements in place by section 28 of the Localism Act 2011.
 It is responsible for dealing with any complaint against a parish councillor in the city as well as complaints against its own members.